ranashashank/VRVPythonAssignment/README.md

    - Highlight IP addresses with more than 5 failed requests as potential security risks.

 3. **Output Results**:
-   - Display a detailed report in the terminal (Top 10 IPs).
+   - Display a detailed report in the terminal.
    - Save results in a CSV file named `security_report.csv`.

 ---